Quantum toroidal and shuffle algebras: Abstract

 \section{Abstract}

-In this paper, we prove that the quantum toroidal algebra of $\hgl_n$ is isomorphic to the double shuffle algebra of Feigin and Odesskii.
-The shuffle algebra viewpoint will allow us to understand some new geometric correspondences on affine Laumon spaces, which we later use to prove a conjecture of Kuznetsov about $K-$theory
+In this paper, we prove that the quantum toroidal algebra $\UU$ is isomorphic to the double shuffle algebra of Feigin and Odesskii for the cyclic quiver.
+The shuffle algebra viewpoint will allow us to prove a factorization formula for the universal $R-$matrix of the quantum toroidal algebra. \\